unacast/deprecated-unacast.github.io/_posts/2016-04-08-best-practices-for-concurrency-control-in-rest-apis.md

 Skip concurrency control altogether.
 What does not doing concurrency control in a REST API lead to?
 It lets the last request win.

 There are in fact several upsides to implementing such a simple strategy &mdash; or the lack of implementing any.
 First of all, it is a really clean interface for your *integrators*, no extraneous HTTP headers or semantics to comprehend.
-Stronger, is however the risk of the end-user suffering because of a stricter concurrency control strategy.
+Stronger, is however the risk of the *end-user* suffering because of a stricter concurrency control strategy.
 A stricter concurrency control strategy requires that the entire end-to-end flow adhere to it.
 The *integrator* would be forced to implement graceful resolving of conflicts due to the concurrency control &mdash; likely a non-trivial task, definitely so if a GUI is involved.

 Absolutely there are good reasons to use a stricter concurrency control strategy.
 Most markedly is loss of data.
 In a last request wins scheme, data from the second last request can be lost.
 Secondly, having a stricter scheme forces your *integrators* to think about concurrency control.
 When omitting a strategy as with last request wins it is more likely that issues with concurrency are not considered.
 Both of these issues are however approachable by other means than a stricter concurrency control scheme.
 For instance by implementing versioning of resources, data will never be truly be lost &mdash; conflicts can therefore be mended, by manual intervention that is.

 Not only is the last request wins approach desirable for the *api creator* as it entails no work at all beyond clearly communicating it through the API documentation.
 It is also the simplest possible model for the *integrator*.
-As a matter of fact even the end-user's interfaces would be simpler and more clean.
+As a matter of fact even the *end-user*'s interfaces would be simpler and more clean.

 ## Optimistic locking